 The Elie Wiesel Center for Jewish Studies

-The Elie Wiesel Center for Jewish Studies (EWCJS) is an academic center and a program unit of the College of Arts and Sciences with currently thirty-seven affiliated faculty, including one post-doctoral fellow, three adjunct lecturers, and an artist-in-residence, as well as visiting graduate students and research fellows.
+The Elie Wiesel Center for Jewish Studies (EWCJS) is an academic center and a program unit of the College of Arts and Sciences with currently thirty affiliated faculty.

 Research and Publications

-- We support the research of affiliated faculty through funding and organization of lectures, seminars, and conferences.
-The EWCJS also supports faculty-driven publications, including the EWCJS series published by NYU Press.
+- We support academic research projects directed by core and affiliated faculty through funding and organization of lectures, seminars, and conferences.

 Arts and Culture